-- Reviewed AGL's Strategic Objectives and Business Plan; - Proposed and agreed AGL's Key Risks with Senior Management; - Reviewed financials balance sheet and current business plan to determine key drivers; - Considering the broader macro environment and the agreed key risks, generated a number of plausible stresses and scenarios for testing; - Held a workshop with Senior Management to agree the appropriate stresses for testing; - Consulted the Non-Executive Directors of the process applied and discussed the resulting tests.
+- Reviewed AGL's Strategic Objectives and Business Plan; - Proposed and agreed AGL's Key Risks with Senior Management; - Reviewed financials balance sheet and current business plan to determine key drivers; - Considering the broader macro environment and the agreed key risks, generated a number of plausible stresses and scenarios for testing;

+- Held a workshop with Senior Management to agree the appropriate stresses for testing; - Consulted the Non-Executive Directors of the process applied and discussed the resulting tests.

-The 2022 analysis shows that the most significant risk to AGL is a deterioration in loss ratio for the business underwritten by AGIL.
+The latest analysis shows that the most significant risk to AGL is a default of a major reinsurer.
 Management and the Board consider this stress significant but plausible and supports the focus on ongoing monitoring of loss ratio for the business.